-- Camber adjustment shim plates are fitted between the top wishbone ball joint plinth and the hub carrier, and are available in 1.0 & 1.5mm thickness. - In June 2008, the shim material was upgraded and the slots deleted to enhance joint stability and commonise with motorsport applications.
-Retrofitment of the later type shims is recommended. - In all cases it is necessary to fit the plate supporting the wheel speed sensor harness. - Reducing the shim pack thickness will increase negative camber.
+- Camber adjustment shim plates are fitted between the top wishbone ball joint plinth and the hub carrier. - Shims are available in 1 mm thickness.
+Note that on the left hand side, the shimplate fitted against the hub carrier must always incorporate the mounting bracket for the wheel speed sensor harness connector. - Reducing the shim pack thickness will increase negative camber.
 Adding shims will reduce negative camber. - A 1mm shim plate will alter camber by approximately 0.3°. - In March '04 the caphead bolts securing the ball joint plinth to the hub carrier were upgraded from 8.8 to 10.9 grade, with a corresponding increase in torque from 45 to 68 Nm.
 Before fitting these bolts, inspect the cap head for the grade marking, apply Permabond A130 (A912E7033) to the threads, and torque tighten to the appropriate figure.
-Retrofitment of the later type bolts is recommended. - Any attempt to adjust camber outside of Lotus specification, may result in inappropriate bolt thread engagement, and endanger security.